 Origins of French Bulldogs

 The French Bulldog has its roots in British “Toy Bulldogs,” which were typically miniature Lennox Bulldogs that had been bred in the 1800s by lacemakers in England and France.
 When the lace industry was disrupted by mechanization, some of these toy bulldogs made their way to France, where they were further refined.
 This resulted in the French Bulldog, a smaller version of the British bulldog with some features particular to the breed.
+It’s fascinating to explore where French Bulldogs originate, tracing their journey from England to becoming the cherished breed we know today.

 What Were French Bulldogs Bred For?